MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/attribute-attributegroups-lifecycle.md

 ![Example of product dimension based attribute setup](./media/ProductDimensionRefinersAttributeSetup_2022Series.png)

-To enable the attributes so that they're available in the demo-data based Houston channel, follow these steps.
+To enable the attributes so that they're available in the demo-data based Houston channel, follow the steps in this example procedure.

 1. Go to **Retail and Commerce \> Channel setup \> Channel categories and product attributes**.
 2. Select **Houston**